BDC Hamburger Icon

 4. Benefits package

-Other standard employee benefits include dental and vision insurance, tax-free accounts for medical expenses (such as health savings accounts, flexible spending accounts or health reimbursement arrangements), life and disability insurance, paid time off (e.g. holidays, sick leave, vacation time, parental leave), retirement plans, commuter benefits, gym reimbursement, tuition assistance, and employee assistance programs (EAPs).
+Other standard employee benefits include dental and vision insurance, tax-free accounts for medical expenses (such as health savings accounts, flexible spending accounts, and health reimbursement arrangements), life and disability insurance, paid time off (e.g. holidays, sick leave, vacation time, and parental leave), retirement plans, commuter benefits, gym reimbursement, tuition assistance, and employee assistance programs.

-Although these benefits may sound expensive, these options can work for a range of employer budgets.
+Those benefits may sound expensive, but they can work for a range of employer budgets.

 5. Bonuses

-Bonuses are often tied to the performance of the employee, their team or the company as a whole.
-Although you can offer bonuses to employees of any level, many employers give bonuses to employees in leadership roles.
+Bonuses are often tied to the performance of the employee, their team, or the company as a whole.
+You can offer bonuses to employees of any level, but many employers give bonuses to employees in leadership roles.

 “For VP through the C suite, there’s generally a higher percentage of a bonus that’s available, and it often ties to the team’s performance as well as your own and the company’s financials,” said Tara Furiani, CEO of people consultancy firm Not the HR Lady.